 - a class to substitute for Structure, the type of elements in the structure's domain.
 This is the type of the coefficients a, and b, and that of the unknown x as well.
+This algebraic structure class will have: - a private member rep whose type is an adequate representation of the structure's domain elements.

+- a public friend method operator- that takes only one argument of type const &Structure and returns a result of type &Structure; - a public friend method operator- that takes two arguments of type const &Structure and returns a result of type &Structure; - a public const Structure zero;

+- a public friend method operator/ that takes two arguments of type const &Structure and returns a result of type &Structure;

+10The & return type may appear odd; however, keep in mind that the generic design eventually will actually allow the overloading of operators on very big structures such as, e.g., matrices (i.e., multidimensional arrays), and therefore saving the return copy space/time is worth saving.
+Be that as it may, we are free to choose to return a Rational instead of &Rational if we so wish.
+The & return type version has the advantage of generic uniformity for inheritance if doing the complete generic API.

-This algebraic structure class will have: - a private member rep whose type is an adequate representation of the structure's domain elements. - a public friend method operator+ that takes two arguments of type const &Structure and returns a result of type &Structure;12 - a public friend method operator that takes one argument of type const &Structure and returns a result of type &Structure; - a public friend method operator that takes two arguments of type const &Structure and returns a result of type &Structure; - a public const Structure zero; - a public friend method operator that takes two arguments of type const &Structure and returns a result of type &Structure; - a public friend method operator/ that takes two arguments of type const &Structure and returns a result of type &Structure; - a public const Structure one; - a public friend method operator == that takes two arguments of type const &Structure and returns a result of type bool; - a class Equation representing a linear fix-point equation on the Structures; this class must have a private member structure of type Structure;
+- a public const Structure one; - a public friend method operator== that takes two arguments of type const &Structure and returns a result of type bool; - a class Equation representing a linear fix-point equation on the Structures; this class must have a private member structure of type Structure;